-- 1. Do wait for the Market-Makers to make the opening moves, if you are not a regular Market -Maker, and not prepared for large losses at the market opening. - 2.
-Do put bids and offers for smaller amounts (say Rs 5 crores) to limit the losses on account of a wrong price / yield being input, If you are not a Market-Maker. - 3.
-Do look at the yield you are willing to Buy or Sell the security, instead of the price. - 4.
-Do look at the yield at which the particular security closed the previous day, before deciding the yield at which you would like to "Buy" (preferably an yield higher than previous day's close) - 5.
-Do look at the yield at which the particular security closed the previous day, before deciding the yield at which you would like to "Sell" (preferably at a yield lower than previous day's close).
+- 1. If you are not a regular Market -Maker, and not prepared for large losses at the market opening, wait for the Market-Makers to make the opening moves. - 2.
+If you are not a Market-Maker, put bids and offers for smaller amounts (say Rs 5 crores) to limit the losses on account of a wrong price / yield being input. - 3.
+Look at the yield you are willing to Buy or Sell the security, instead of the price. - 4.
+Look at the yield at which the particular security closed the previous day, before deciding the yield at which you would like to "Buy" (preferably an yield higher than previous day's close) - 5.
+Look at the yield at which the particular security closed the previous day, before deciding the yield at which you would like to "Sell" (preferably at a yield lower than previous day's close).